Enterprise-CMCS/mac-fc-security-hub-visibility/README.md

 **Default Value: ''**

 **Description:** Specifies the status name to use when completing Jira issues.
-When transitioning to this status, the system will automatically set the resolution to "Fixed".
+When transitioning to this status, the system will automatically set the resolution to Transition name.
 If not specified, the standard completion behavior will be used.

 ## Local Testing